VelinGeorgiev/nodejs-preact-ssr-starter/README.md

 ### No build tools route

 This project does not have any build tooling similar to Webpack, or Vite.
 Why?
-Because it is possible to run minimal setup without build tooling.
+Because it is possible to run a minimal setup without build tooling.

 ### No Node web framework?
 (Express, Fastify)

 Node web frameworks are great.
-However with a little bit of routing logic, node can be a great http server alone.
-Note: This approach non web framework might not be ideal for big projects.
+However, with a little bit of routing logic, Nodejs can be a great HTTP server alone.
+Note: This non-web framework approach is unsuitable for big projects.

 ### Routing HTTP Server

-With the help of urlpattern-polyfill we can a basic router logic, also load static files in memory for fast access.
+Using urlpattern-polyfill, a basic ssr router can be created.
+Also, this project loads static files in memory for fast access.
 See the `server-http.mjs` file.

-Example here:
+Example of a ssr router using `urlpattern` here: https://examples.deno.land/http-server-routing
-https://examples.deno.land/http-server-routing

 ### How to get it started?